patrykwozinski/patrykwozinski.github.io/_posts/2021-03-15-developer-experience-and-working-with-git-and-pull-requests.md

 <li>As you see I'm a fan of the top-to-the-bottom approach in software engineering.</li>
 </ul>

 Let's make the new branch from the main development (master or develop - up to your company's process) for a whole epic like `add-doctor-opinion`.
 Every subtask of this issue should be committed separately.
 If it's a bigger thing to do - just create a branch from your task branch.
 Just treat branches as a possibility to hiding implementation details - it's like an encapsulation of the knowledge in programming.
-If your sub-branch is ready to merge - every commit should represent something important at this level of abstraction.
+If your sub-branch is ready to merge - every commit should represent something important at a specific level of abstraction.
 In our example those commits could look like:
 <ul>
 <li>API tests to cover business needs</li>
 <li>Lightweight implementation of the API</li>